 WTH: What the hell/heck?
 WTH is used as a rhetorical question to express anger, shock, or surprise.

 Social Media Acronyms Best Practices

 You can make a database of acronyms, abbreviations, and slang you encounter along the way.
-To go a step further, try to categorize them according to their usage.
+To go a step further, try to categorize these social media acronyms according to their usage.

 In the present times, you must be well versed in the commonly used acronyms and slang to stay relevant, be it your business or be it in your workplace.
-Weak knowledge of these may lead to you understanding nothing or understanding something opposite.
+Weak knowledge of these social media acronyms may lead to you understanding nothing or understanding something opposite.

-Thus, try to keep up with the trend and strengthen your grasp over acronyms, abbreviations, and slang.
+Thus, try to keep up with the trend and strengthen your grasp over social media acronyms, abbreviations, and slang.
 That's the only way to keep making relevance.

 Book a free demo with Statusbrew to track your social conversations with your team members & respond to each query faster.